 Payment Security

-When a payment is made in CommuniBee, a dialog is presented to collect payment information (credit card #, expiry date, CVV), and that information is passed directly to Stripe along with the email address of the account.
-It is important to note that the credit card information is never passed to or stored on our servers.
+When a payment is made in CommuniBee, a dialog is presented to collect payment information (credit card #, expiry date, CVV), and that information is passed directly to the payment provider in use along with the email address of the account.
+It is important to note that the credit card information is never passed to or stored on CommuniBee’s servers.

 Infrastructure Security